ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 }
 ```

-The `getHealthFactorForUser` method calculates the vault's health factor based on the current and intended minting amounts, ensuring the vault remains in a healthy state post-minting.
+The `getHealthFactorForUser` method calculates the vault’s health factor based on the current and intended minting amounts, ensuring the vault remains in a healthy state post-minting.

 {% hint style="info" %}